nschlimm/bashunit/README.md

 # bashunit

-A tiny test framework for bash script.
+A tiny test framework for bash scripts.

 # Features